Ladies and gentlemen, it's time we face the music and stop overplaying ace-queen.

-Hellmuth's mix is founded on a combination of probability, poker experience and feel, while Caro's list is strictly mathematics.
+Hellmuth's mix is founded on a combination of probability, poker experience and feel.
+Mike Caro's list is strictly mathematics.

 The difference to notice between the two lists is the placement of A-Q by both players.

-Mathematically A-Q should end up in sixth place.
-It's the trouble-hand aspects of A-Q which have caused Hellmuth to demote A-Q down his list to No. 9.
+Mathematically, A-Q should end up 6th.
+It's the trouble-hand aspects of A-Q which caused Hellmuth to demote A-Q down his list to No. 9.